Ciberth/naf_update_nsclient_scripts_folder/README.md

 ### Status

-Poduction ready.
-Please visit http://outsideit.net/naf_update_nsclient_scripts_folder for more information.
+Production ready.
+Please visit http://outsideit.net/naf-update-nsclient-scripts-folder for more information.

 ### How to?